 Seattle Bus Camp staff uses positive techniques of connection, collection and guidance to redirect children to make choices which create positive, healthy relationships and actions based on kindness, generosity and compassion.
 Consistent and clear rules are established.
 Staff members encourage children to solve problems rather than imposing solutions and help children to recognize and respect one another’s feelings.
 We encourage pro-social behavior such as cooperation, helping, taking turns and constructive verbal communication to solve problems.
 Our goal is to help children internalize community agreements and become self-directed in their behavior.

 Seattle Bus Camp Director reserves the right to dismiss a child for consistent behavior that makes it difficult or impossible for the staff to meet his/her needs and/or the needs of other children in the group.
 This will occur without a refund (or portion thereof) or credit towards a future program.
 This will occur only after parent/staff discussion has occurred.

 Seattle Bus Camp values an experience-based program free from video games, cell phones, audio players, toys and other distractions.
 Please do not permit your child to bring any of these items to camp as they will be busy throughout the camp day interacting with nature and friends.
-Also as we are traveling on public transportation and visiting many public places, you can imagine that these items could get lost, misplaced, or damaged when brought to camp.
+Also as we are visiting many public places, you can imagine that these items could get lost, misplaced, or damaged when brought to camp.